-On the surface, this hole seems like it'd be a piece of cake for touring pros.
-At its longest, the hole is about 175 yards and usually plays a lot shorter than that -- a wedge or 9-iron for most players.
-It's the shortest hole on the course.
+At face value, this hole seems like it'd be a piece of cake for tour players.
+At its longest, the hole is about 175 yards and usually plays a lot shorter than that during tournament rounds, usually just a wedge or 9-iron for most players.
+It's the shortest hole on the course, after all.

 How it went down: The pin was way back and a little left of center, about 174 yards from the tee markers, so MacKenzie aimed that direction.
-MacKenzie lost his tee shot just a tough to the left.
-It landed on the railroad ties right on the edge of the green and somehow bounced back, along the player's path to the green and on dry land.
+He lost his tee shot just a touch to the left, and the ball proceeded to land on the railroad ties right on the edge of the green, where it somehow bounced back along the player's path to the green and on dry land.
 With his second shot, MacKenzie bounced a chip up the player's path and onto the green, within 3 feet of the hole.
 Of course, he made the putt.

-How it went down: Every Wednesday of Players Championship week, the caddies get to take their crack at the famous par-3 17th.
-The Annual Caddie Competition benefits the Bruce Edwards Foundation (Edwards was the longtime caddie of Tom Watson, who died after a battle with ALS).
-In 2017, James Hahn's caddie, Mark Urbanek, decided that instead of hitting a shot, he would instead attempt to throw a golf onto the green from the tee box.
-He did just that and got it to stop within 20 feet of the hole -- something most players would gladly take all four tournament days.
+How it went down: Every Wednesday of The Players, the caddies get to take their crack at the famous par-3 17th.
+The annual Caddie Competition benefits the Bruce Edwards Foundation (Edwards was the longtime caddie of Tom Watson, who died after a battle with ALS).
+In 2017, James Hahn's caddie, Mark Urbanek, decided that instead of hitting a shot, he would instead attempt to throw a ball onto the green from the tee box.
+He did just that and got it to stop within 20 feet of the hole — something most players would gladly take all four tournament days.

 In 2014, Richard H. Lee found the back fringe with his tee shot in the final round of the Players.
 Lee attempted to hit a "belly" wedge onto the green.